 My kids are no different than most – they don’t care for bread crusts.
-The problem is, I spend close to $6 per loaf for high quality sourdough or sprouted flour bread and I don’t like to waste a single slice!
+The problem is, I spend upwards of $6 per loaf for high quality sourdough or sprouted flour bread and I don’t like to waste a single slice!

 I used to make my own bread years ago when there weren’t any quality breads available.
 Progress has indeed been made over the ensuing 10 years as more folks are rediscovering the wonders of Real Food, so this is one kitchen duty I have gratefully relinquished to those who enjoy baking more than I do.